csiro-data-school/python-files/_episodes/10-files.md

-## Reading from a File
+## Reading line-by-line

-Once we have created a file object using `open()`, we can access lines of the file using the `readline()` method.
+We can also access lines of the file one at a time using the `readline()` method.

 * `readline()` reads a single line from the file as a `string`